 xsetroot -solid grey

-When you're done press the [Esc] key once and type the following:
+When you’re done editing the file press the [Esc] key once and type the following:

 :wq